Short answer: Yes — through the Didi mini-program inside Alipay

 Message the driver in-app if needed

 The app provides rider–driver messaging, and third-party guides describe built-in message translation.
+Travelers report that drivers commonly verify you by the last four digits of your registered phone number, and that drivers — especially in Beijing — may call rather than message; if you would rather stick to text, travelers note the translated in-app chat has a "don't call me" option.
 Keep messages short and concrete ("Gate 7", "north exit"), and have your pickup point in Chinese characters ready as backup.

 Payment settles automatically through Alipay